djradon/public-notes/t.library-science.superwork.md

 id: 46dpthl5tvubjfalrk28row
 title: Superwork
 desc: ''
-updated: 1725468974700
+updated: 1726244010319
 created: 1724348828961
 ---

 ## Thoughts

-- often have a single [[t.lit.setting]], but on the fringes, can cross into/merge other settings
+- often have a single [[t.story-telling.setting]], but on the fringes, can cross into/merge other settings